Church of St Peter, Rendcomb: Architecture

 Within the church is a stone tablet listing the six men from the village who served and died during World War II.

 The cylindrical font dates from the 11th century.
-It was brough to Rendcomb from Elmore Court and initially used as a garden ornament.
+It was brought to Rendcomb from Elmore Court and initially used as a garden ornament.
 It was moved into the church in the 19th century.
 Around the bowl are carvings of eleven figures which represent the apostles, the twelfth, Judas is represented by disembodied feet.